 Instead, we want you to consider the impact these decisions can have on your business.
 In the past, we’ve had clients who have had social media accounts temporarily suspended.
 Usually it’s due to a mistake from an algorithm, but those issues can happen.
 And given the fact that even an entire platform like Parler can be brought offline, it brings about bigger questions.
 What if you use a social media platform to promote your business and that platform is taken away — either because your account is suspended or the platform disappears altogether?

 As the headline suggests, the answer is to own your own platform.
 Yes, President Trump’s Twitter account has been suspended, but his website lives on.
-When you own your own platform, there’s much less risk of having it taken away from you.
+Of course, he’s now created his own social network to have a social platform as well, but his following there pales in comparison to what he had on Twitter.
+When you rely on another platform, that’s a risk you take.
+However, when you own your own platform, there’s much less risk of having it taken away from you.
 Even though the risk of losing your social account is much less likely when you’re not a well-known celebrity with a large platform, always be ready for the possibility.

 If you run a business entirely on another company’s platform, be it Facebook, Etsy, Amazon, eBay, Pinterest, or something else, you could not only have your platform taken away, but the company could change their rules.
 What if Facebook changes their algorithm and your page no longer gets any organic reach?
 What if Amazon creates a product to compete with yours and decides not to allow people to sell competing products?
 What if Etsy raises their commissions to make use of the platform unsustainable?
 Even if your platform isn’t taken away, the rules could change to force your hand.